 As 1961 became 1962, things were looking up.
 Unemployment fell from 6.9% to 6.1% in January.
 Inflation was also on the rise, and the balance of payment position worsened.
-Monetary policy continued to be on standby, and no one saw the need for further fiscal stimulus as an imminent necessity or as politically possible.
+Monetary policy continued to be on standby, and no one in the administration saw further fiscal stimulus as an imminent necessity or as politically possible.

-By the summer, however, things had changed.
+By the summer of 1962, however, things had changed.
 Kennedy got himself embroiled in a very public fight with U.S. Steel President Roger Blough.
-US Steel had planned to raise prices, but the Kennedy administration wanted them to wait on that in order to hold inflation down.
+US Steel had planned to raise prices, but the Kennedy administration wanted them to wait in order to hold inflation down.
+As one of the central commodities of an industrial economy, changes in the price of steel would radiate through the whole network of prices.
 The administration had issued “wage and price guidelines” in January in an effort to control price increases.
-They were not mandatory, but anyone violating them caught the President’s ire.
-As one of the central commodities of an industrial economy, changes in the price of steel would radiate through the whole network of prices.
-The White House won the battle but lost the war — although the price hike was put off, US Steel announced it would be building its future factories outside of the US.
-The relations with the business community darkened, with suspicion on both sides.
+They were not mandatory, but anyone violating them invited the President’s ire, both in public and over tense, private phone calls.
+The White House won the battle but lost the war — the price hike was put off, but US Steel announced it would be building its future factories outside of the US.
+The business community grew colder towards the administration, with suspicion on both sides.
 At a Yale commencement speech, Kennedy called the relationship he had with business “a bog of sterile acrimony.”
 The stock market tanked, losing a quarter of its value in what many took to be a capital strike in protest of JFK’s “anti-business” aura.
 “Help Kennedy Stamp Out Free Enterprise” bumper stickers started appearing on American roadways.
-Unemployment’s decline stalled.
+Unemployment stopped its decline, and flattened out.

 That was all the break fiscal doves needed.
-After years of weak, jobless recoveries, the sudden standstill was enough urgency to push Democrats to act.
+After years of weak, jobless recoveries, the sudden standstill was urgent enough to push Congressional Democrats to act.
 In 1961 JFK wanted to increase spending.
 But no one in Congress did, and by summer 1962 the politics of avoiding a recession was more important than the morals of the New Frontier.
 Nor did they have time to argue for spending on the merits: to avoid recession it would not be possible “to wait until the economic intelligence gap had been closed,” Heller said.
 Hence, although it would hamper their spending plans in the future, the administration proposed a tax cut.
 “The use of tax reduction,” Heller recalled, “made it possible to induce a coalition of conservative and liberal forces to endorse and work for an expansionary fiscal policy even in the face of an existing deficit, an expanding economy, and rising government expenditures.”

 But although JFK first promised a tax cut on June 7, 1962, it was only signed into law by LBJ on February 26, 1964.
 It took until January 1963 for the administration to come up with a finalized proposal, and the Congress took over a year to rehash the issues and rewrite a compromise bill.

 Initially everyone was thinking the cut would be on the order of $3 billion.
-But to make it hit all classes at once, as well as corporate investment, it would take more than that if rates were going to come down meaningfully.
-For example: lowering the top marginal tax rate from 92% to 70% would cost less than $500 million.
-But reducing the bottom bracket by only 1% would lose $1.2 billion.
-Similarly, dropping the corporate tax rate from 52% to 48% would cost $2 billion.
-Adding it all up turned out to be $10 billion, minimum.
+But to make it hit all classes at once, as well as corporate investment, and to bring tax rates down meaningfully, the bill would have to be even larger.
+Lowering the top marginal tax rate from 92% to 70% would cost less than $500 million.
+But reducing the bottom bracket by only 1% would mean forgoing $1.2 billion in tax revenue.
+Similarly, lowering the corporate tax rate from 52% to 48% would cost $2 billion.
+Adding it all up, the necessary compromises turned out to be $10 billion, minimum.

 The Treasury Department had long been in the business of trying to simplify the tax code by closing loopholes and broadening the tax base – fewer exemptions meant the tax rate hit more income, which was less paperwork for everyone and more revenues for the Treasury.
 Treasury proposed $3.4 billion worth of loophole closings.
 Perversely, from the Treasury’s viewpoint, this only encouraged Congress to find more taxes to cut.
 The rate cuts increased to $13.3 billion, and the total revenue decline was still $10 billion.